Chiba Chiba, Japan Travel Guide

 Japanese society values politeness and consideration.

 Bowing is a common form of greeting.
-As a foreign visitor, a slight head nod is usually enough and appreciated; deep bows are for formal situations.
+As a foreign visitor, a slight head nod is usually enough and respected; deep bows are for formal situations.
 A verbal "Konnichiwa" (hello) is standard.
 Avoid hugging, back-patting, or excessive physical contact when greeting.

 Dress neatly and tidily for most tourist activities.
 For temples/shrines, cover your shoulders and knees.
 Don't wear overly exposed attire.
 Smart casual to business attire suits upscale restaurants.
 Remove your shoes when entering homes, some classic eateries (tatami mats), ryokan, and temples/shrines; look for shoe racks.

 Tipping is not customary and may cause confusion.
 Use chopsticks correctly; do not stick them upright in rice or pass food from chopstick to chopstick.
 Place them on the chopstick rest when not in use.
 Slurping noodles indicates enjoyment.
-Use serving chopsticks for shared dishes.
+Use serving chopsticks for communal dishes.
 Avoid walking while eating or drinking in crowded areas.

 Carry a small hand towel or handkerchief.
 Many public restrooms do not provide paper towels or hand dryers.